dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 If multiple people are working on the same file, we will need to **`merge`** everyone's work together.
 See the references section for more details.

+### Guided practice ("We do")

+1. Let's find an interesting repository on Github.
+2. Let's go through steps (2) to (7) from above.
+In the step where we change the file, let's add something funny to the README.md.

 ### Independent practice ("You do")

 1. Find the official jQuery repository on Github.
 2. Repeat steps (2)-(7) from above.
 Use the jQuery repository during the cloning step.
+Instead of modifying a file, add a new one.

 #### Exit ticket